 - Make a spread – mix with mayonnaise and use as a spread on burgers, sandwiches and more.
 Try a making a pesto grilled cheese!

-- Avocado toast - spread on low-FODMAP Sandwich Thins or some 90 Second Parmesan Oregano Bread with guacamole, tomatoes and capers for an extra special breakfast or lunch
+- Avocado toast – make some homemade guacamole and create the best Avocado Toast for an extra special breakfast or lunch

 - Dip – this makes a super low-FODMAP dip